New jobs are constantly being created!

 The solution to the matching problem

-Regine Heidorn has explained in an interviewHow this can work: For example, she discovers in communication via Twitter, also about her private life, skills that she did not even think she could have.
-Heidorn develops her new profession in practical conversation:
+Regine Heidorn has explained in an interviewHow this can work: In communicating via Twitter, for example, and also about private matters, she discovers competencies that she never thought she could have.
+Heidorn develops her new job practically in conversation:

 On Twitter, I also communicate about things like hobbies or personal preferences.
 Exactly the result is often unimagined job opportunities: For example, I often Geocaching, a kind of scavenger hunt with mobile devices.
 Anja Wagner has also noticed that, at the University of Applied Sciences (HTW) Berlin, she is carrying out eLearning projects.

 An example that may be forward-looking and recommended for imitation!

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.